Academic Catalog

 Minor

 While many degree programs include the option of a minor as part of the degree program, not all degree programs include the option of a minor.
 Even in these latter programs, however, any student pursuing a Bachelor of Arts or Bachelor of Science degree may also pursue a university-approved minor.
-Note that particular degree programs may have restrictions on choice of minors.
 Completing the degree with a minor may require more than the minimum 120 credit hours to graduate.
+Students may not earn a minor in the same discipline as the major program.

 Certificates